OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 ## Create an Office Add-in

-You can create an Office Add-in by using the [Yeoman generator for Office Add-ins](yeoman-generator-overview.md), Visual Studio, or Teams Toolkit.
+You can create an Office Add-in by using the [Yeoman generator for Office Add-ins](yeoman-generator-overview.md), Visual Studio, Teams Toolkit, or the [Office Add-ins Development Kit (preview)](development-kit-overview.md).

 ### Yeoman generator